Greyyy-Test/Greyyy-Test.github.io/_posts/2024-06-06-lamet-lattice-challenges.md

   nav: "main"
 ---

-# Challenges and Opportunities for LaMET in Lattice QCD

 While LaMET has enabled significant progress in accessing parton physics from lattice QCD, several challenges remain.
 At the same time, new opportunities are emerging as computational and theoretical techniques advance.

 ## Main Challenges